RossielCS/Weather-App/README.md

 # Weather-App
-> In this project, I built A weather forecast site using the OpenWeatherMap API.
+> In this project, I built a weather forecast site using the OpenWeatherMap API.
 Here I applied DOM manipulation by dynamically rendering the website using JavaScript, Modules, and Webpack.

 ## Screenshot